tecywiz121/EIPs/content/03068/index.md

 for the BN256 G1 curve, which would reduce the cost of signature verification to essentially that of the pairing check precompiled contract.
 We also include a hash-to-curve algorithm for the BN256 G2 group.
+This is a dummy change.

 ## Motivation
 The precompiled contracts in